 Cleanliness is also a key factor in preventing and healing pressure sores as well.
 When a resident is forced to lie in her own waste for hours, the acidity of the urine tends to break down the skin.
 This breakdown can lead to the development of a bed sore or worsen an existing pressure sore.
 If a nursing home resident with one or more bed sores is forced to lie in their own urine or feces for hours on end (which, sadly, is a common event at nursing homes), there is the added danger of infection.
 Once a bed sore becomes infected, the resident is in grave danger of developing a systemic infection throughout her body known as sepsis.
 Sepsis is very difficult to treat and often results in death.

-Diagnosing Pressure Sores in St Louis
+Diagnosing Pressure Sores in Missouri and Illinois Nursing Homes

 Pressure sores are classified according to stages and each stage of a bed sore represents a greater degree of tissue and skin damage than the stage before it.
 Pressure sores can develop quickly and can become a serious problem very quickly without immediate and aggressive treatment.